CANDY-LINE/node-red-contrib-generic-ble/README.md

 - Unlike the oler version, **you must set the process owner's permission properly and manually**.
 Non-root user's Node-RED process will fail to get this node working.
 Read `Installation Note (Linux)` below.
 - It seems the local name in advertisement packet isn't transferred to `LocalName` property in org.bluez.Device1 BlueZ D-Bus API.
 With the HCI socket implementaion, the local name was resolved.
 So the local name can be resolved on macOS and Windows.
+- `Bluetooth: hci0: hardware error 0x03` error sometimes occurs (and logged in syslog).
+When it's observed, all devices are disconnected and cahches are gone.
+The node tries to power on the BLE adapter again.

 # How to use